Ayms/bitcoin-wallets/README.md

 	create_wallet(new Buffer('4ecf2e71d567072fe2f9cda40873afcaae4224e3f249018621a90dd43e88f8de','hex'),null or true,1000); //generates 1000 keys, default is 100

 	create_wallet('My super wallet');//see /tests/my_super_wallet.txt - Again, never use this for now

+	Bitcoin Cash

+	Generate the same wallet as Bitcoin Core's one above for Bitcoin Cash

+	create_wallet(new Buffer('4ecf2e71d567072fe2f9cda40873afcaae4224e3f249018621a90dd43e88f8de','hex'),null or true, null or number, new Buffer('1c','hex'))

+	Bitcoin Gold

+	Generate the same wallet as Bitcoin Cores's one above for Bitcoin Gold

+	create_wallet(new Buffer('4ecf2e71d567072fe2f9cda40873afcaae4224e3f249018621a90dd43e88f8de','hex'),null or true, null or number, new Buffer('26','hex'))

 ## Use - Convert bitcoin addresses